Értékpapírjog, Bank- és hiteljog, Tőkepiac

 4.10 SPEs or Other Entities

 Generally, an SPE can be set up in any corporate form that provides for limited liability.
 However, if the SPE is intended to be set up as a securitisation special purpose entity (“SSPE”) in accordance with the Securitisation Regulation, then some restrictions apply.
 The SSPE can only choose the corporate form of private or public limited company, or it might operate as a branch of an EU-based company.
-The SSPE cannot be part of
+The SSPE cannot be part of a concern.

 4.11 Activities Avoided by SPEs or Other Securitisation Entities

 Typically, securitisation entities try to avoid activities that may qualify as financial services, in order to avoid banking regulations including licensing requirements applying to the SPE.
-The difficulty is that purchasing receivables or similar financial claims as a business qualifies as a financial service, and it is difficult to avoid such
+The difficulty is that purchasing receivables or similar financial claims as a business qualifies as a financial service, and it is difficult to avoid such an activity in securitisation transactions.

 SPEs are often set up in foreign jurisdictions in order to avoid being characterised as a financial institution.